Robbkore/UMGPSample/README.md

 Once you add a new product through the Pimcore admin tool, the listener should either create or update an existing product, if it's published.

+For extra reference/setup see the files in /pimcore-extra.
+I've added the class definition for the Product class, as well as an export of the products I created and used to test integration.
+There is also an export from the shopify developer storefront in the folder, purely for reference.

 ## ✔ Running the tests